Yana (singer)

-Yana (born Pamela Guard; 16 February 193121 November 1989) was a British singer who was famous enough to be regarded as a household name in late-1950s Britain, but whose fame faded fast thereafter; by the time of her death in 1989 she was almost completely unknown except to a few devoted fans, though the Daily Telegraph obituaries page noted her demise and included the obituary in one of its published collections.
+Yana (born Pamela Guard; 16 February 1931 – 21 November 1989) was a British singer, best known for her television appearances in the late 1950s.

 Early life and work

-Yana was born Pamela Guard on 16 February 1931, in the town of Billericay, Essex (her later publicity people thought that it sounded more interesting to describe her as "Cornish-born", and her Christian name was sometimes rendered "Pamella").
-As a teenager she became a hairdresser's assistant, and then a fashion model at the Gaby Young modelling agency.
+Yana was born Pamela Guard on 16 February 1931, in Billericay, Essex (her later publicity people thought that it sounded more interesting to describe her as "Cornish-born").
+As a teenager, she became a hairdresser's assistant, and then a fashion model at the Gaby Young modelling agency.

 Her singing career started when Bertie Green, the owner of the plush Astor Club in London, heard her (aged 19) singing at a private party in the club, her friends having dared her to get up and sing; Green booked her as a cabaret artiste.
 She also sang, from 1954, at the expensive Pigalle restaurant in Piccadilly.
-It was not long before she was singing across Britain in the theatres known as the Moss Empires; she started to appear on British television.

 Peak fame

 The peak of Yana's fame came in the years 1955–1960, when she appeared in her own BBC TV show, The Yana Show (1956), as well as on The Ed Sullivan Show and The Bob Hope Show in the United States.

 In 1956, she sang in a cameo role in the film The Cockleshell Heroes, as a member of the Women's Royal Naval Service (part of the Royal Navy).
-In 1955, she had made a somewhat similar brief appearance (as a civilian singer in the fictional "Coastal Forces Club") in another very British film, The Ship that Died of Shame, based on the Nicholas Monsarrat short novel of the same name.
+In 1955, she had made a somewhat similar brief appearance (as a civilian singer in the fictional "Coastal Forces Club") in another very British film, The Ship That Died of Shame, based on the Nicholas Monsarrat short novel of the same name.

-Yana made yet another brief appearance, as a nightclub singer, in the 1957 British film Interpol (which, like The Cockleshell Heroes, was made by Warwick Films and featured some of the same actors, including Sydney Tafler and Trevor Howard, though top billing went to Hollywood stars Victor Mature and Anita Ekberg).
+Yana made another brief appearance, as a nightclub singer, in the 1957 British film Interpol (which, like The Cockleshell Heroes, was made by Warwick Films and featured some of the same actors, including Sydney Tafler and Trevor Howard, though top billing went to Hollywood stars Victor Mature and Anita Ekberg).

-The recently launched ITV commercial television channel (there was, at the time, only one in the UK) featured Yana in its immensely-popular variety show Sunday Night at the London Palladium from 1955.
+The recently launched ITV commercial television channel (there was, at the time, only one in the UK) featured Yana in its popular variety show Sunday Night at the London Palladium from 1955.

-In 1955, Yana supported Bob Hope in his tour of American military bases and camps in Iceland (Iceland having been occupied during the Second World War).
+In 1955, Yana supported Bob Hope in his tour of American military bases and camps in Iceland (that country having been occupied during the Second World War).
 Hope was quoted in the American press as saying that he had discovered a new singer in Britain, Yana by name, as well as that "she has a beautiful voice and she's England's answer to Marilyn Monroe".